ckcollab/ckcollab/_posts/2023-02-09-The-Decision-Tree.md

 I learned a boatload.
 This always happens.
 Every time I am super stuck I come out the other end a better engineer.

-Over time you get better and better at knowing when to climb up the tree and try to explore deeply.
+Over time, you get better and better at knowing when to climb up the tree and try to explore deeply.